WeCanCodeIT/java-bootcamp-resources/jpa/forms.md

 - Read in parameters for the 3 require text fields of course information
 - `save` the `newCourse`
 - `return "redirect:/courses"` will refresh the page and dynamically update with the newly added course!
+- **Stretch Task:** Ensure duplicates cannot be added

+## Create an HTML form and `Controller` to dynamically `removeCourse`  in the application
+- Include a text input field for course `name` as we are going to remove a course by its name